Tire: Health impacts

-Moreover, burning of tires releases these chemicals as air pollutants as well as leaving toxic residues, that can have significant effects on local communities and first responders.
+Moreover, burning of tires releases these chemicals as air pollutants that can harm first responders and leaves toxic residues that endanger local communities.

 End of use

 Once tires are discarded, they are considered scrap tires.
 Scrap tires are often re-used for things from bumper car barriers to weights to hold down tarps.
 Tires are not desired at landfills, due to their large volumes and 75% void space, which quickly consumes valuable space.
 Rubber tires are likely to contain some traces of heavy metals or other serious pollutants, but these are tightly bonded within the actual rubber compound so they are unlikely to be hazardous unless the tire structure is seriously damaged by fire or strong chemicals.
 Some facilities are permitted to recycle scrap tires by chipping and processing them into new products or selling the material to licensed power plants for fuel.
 Some tires may also be retreaded for re-use.